Which bar exam supplements and study aids are you supposed to buy? Which ones are worth it?

 Emanuel’s Strategies & Tactics for the MBE Vol. 1

-It’s great (and may be the only MBE supplement you need if you’re on a budget) because it comes with 635 representative MBE questions that are all genuine and were previously administered (now including 30 real Civ Pro questions and the author’s explanations starting in the 7th edition).
-670+ questions total.
-I encourage you to study the real deal (see why).
+It may be the only MBE supplement you need if you’re on a budget because it comes with 635 representative MBE questions that are all genuine and were previously administered (including 30 real Civ Pro questions and the author’s explanations).
+I encourage you to study the real deal.

 Each subject is prefaced with a discussion of the tricky areas and how to deal with them.
 Some subjects have an overview of the major topics.
 There will be tips that revolve around multiple choice in general.
 The 200-question practice test at the back can be done to gauge your progress sometime in the final month leading to the bar.

-So what does it look like inside?
-Pics incoming:
+What does it look like inside?
+(Excuse the 10-year-old image quality)

 Subject overview